-Five identical capacitors and two inductors are required, available respectively in the small 0402 and 0603 SMD formats.
-The AEM10940 comes in two packaging options, with 20 or 24 pins, using space-saving quad-flat-no-leads packages (QFN).
+Five capacitors and two inductors are required, available respectively in the small 0402 and 0603 SMD formats.
+The AEM10940 comes with 24 pins, using space-saving quad-flat-no-leads packages (QFN).

 Leider gibt es für diesen Aussteller kein deutsches Firmenprofil.

-Are you designing wireless sensor nodes for industrial applications? for home automation? in wearables? for smart agriculture? or e-Health?
+Are you designing wireless sensor nodes for industrial applications? for home automation? for assets tracking? in wearables? for smart agriculture? or e-Health?

-With the smallest footprint and associated BOM on the market, coupled with highest conversion efficiencies, the fastest supercapacitor charge and the lowest cold-start power, the AEM10940 helps you speed up time-to-market and reduce manufacturing costs of your ambient energy powered wireless sensor nodes, without any compromise.
+With the smallest footprint and associated BOM on the market, coupled with highest conversion efficiencies, the fastest supercapacitor charge and the lowest cold-start power, e-peas energy harvesting PMICs help you speed up time-to-market and reduce manufacturing costs of your ambient energy powered wireless sensor nodes, without any compromise.

-Thanks to all that energy gathered from the environment, your maintenance cost of replacing batteries will drop dramatically or... disappear.
+Thanks to all that energy gathered from the environment, your maintenance costs of replacing batteries will drop dramatically or... disappear.